 In addition to the other information set forth in this report, you should carefully consider the factors discussed in Part I, "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended June 30, 2023 filed with the Securities and Exchange Commission on September 18, 2023, which could materially affect our business, financial condition or future results.
+Risk Factors" in our Annual Report on Form 10-K for the year ended June 30, 2023 filed with the SEC on September 18, 2023 and our Quarterly Report on Form 10-Q filed with the SEC on November 13, 2023 (the "Prior 10-Q"), which could materially affect our business, financial condition or future results.
 The risks described in our Annual Report on Form 10-K may not be the only risks facing the Company.
 Additional risks and uncertainties not currently known to the Company or that the Company currently deems to be immaterial also may materially adversely affect the Company's business, financial condition and/or operating results.

-There were no material changes to the risk factors previously disclosed in our Annual Report on Form 10-K except as noted below.
+There were no material changes to the risk factors previously disclosed in our Annual Report on Form 10-K and in our Prior 10-Q except as noted below.